-If your machine doesn't support booting from optical media, but you do have a set of CD/DVD, you can use an alternative strategy such as net boot, or manually loading the kernel from the disc to initially boot the system installer.
+If your machine doesn't support booting from optical media (only relevant on very old PC systems), but you do have a set of DVD, you can use an alternative strategy such as hard disk, usb stick, net boot, or manually loading the kernel from the disc to initially boot the system installer.
 The files you need for booting by another means are also on the disc; the Debian network archive and folder organization on the disc are identical.
 So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your installation media.